Phases of the Moon, the newsletter of the Maine NVC Network

 17 days based in integrating empathy at deeper and deeper levels,

-as well as strengthening ease and fluency with NVC dialogue.
+strengthening ease and fluency with NVC dialogue.
 This program focuses on

 "I have thought long and hard about this.
 How does one put a life-altering, complete paradigm shift into words?
 Imagine my delight in discovering that I HAVE CHOICE and am only responsible for my own feelings, thoughts, and actions!
 Who knew not only is it okay to share my "stories," but it brings the joy of authentic connection to my life and the life of others.
 "Being with" whatever comes up for me, instead of smashing down feelings that are deemed unsavory, allows self-connection and self-empathy like I never knew was possible.
 Dispelling core beliefs that I’ve harbored for a lifetime has opened up space for me to try new things and let go of old fears.
 The NVC Integration Program brought a bounty of discovery, empathy, compassion, and connection to my life and shifted my paradigm of thinking and being with myself and all those I encounter.
 It has altered my life in ways I’ve yet to realize! - Jenn D., Mount Desert Island